 Thai tycoon bets on data centre demand boom from pandemic

-[BANGKOK] Thai billionaire Charoen Sirivadhanabhakdi, whose family built its fortune around real estate, food and beverages, is betting on a boom in online shopping, video conferencing and food delivery to drive demand for data storage services, his newest venture.
+THAI billionaire Charoen Sirivadhanabhakdi, whose family built its fortune around real estate, food and beverage, is betting on a boom in online shopping, video conferencing and food delivery to drive demand for his newest venture - data storage services.

-Frasers Property (Thailand), controlled by Mr Charoen, is investing 7.3 billion baht (S$314.9 million) in building a data centre in Bangkok as it sees "robust demand" from companies and individual consumers, according to Supparat Sivapetchranat, chief executive officer of STT GDC (Thailand), a Frasers unit.
+Frasers Property (Thailand), controlled by Mr Charoen, is investing 7.3 billion baht (S$314.9 million) in building a data centre in Bangkok as it sees "robust demand" from companies and individual consumers, said Supparat Sivapetchranat, chief executive officer of STT GDC (Thailand), a Frasers unit.

 Your feedback is important to us